Jarrio/haxe-react-native-firebase/README.md

 ### Web

-Follow the following link to use this library with node.js (web)
+Follow the following link to use this library with node.js or web

 1) <https://www.npmjs.com/package/firebase>
 2) <https://firebase.google.com/docs/web/setup>